Broadcasted Nonparametric Tensor Regression: Introduction

-where the Euclidean norm $\Vert \mathbf{x}_{q,d} \Vert_2=1$ and $\lambda_Q \ge \lambda_{Q-1} \ge \cdots \ge \lambda_1\ge 0$.
-When $Q=1$, \eqref{imaizumi} recovers the model of \citet{kanagawa2016gaussian}.
-In order to significantly reduce the number of unknown functions to be estimated, a small value of $Q$ is usually recommended.
-However, in most cases, the tensor covariate is not exactly low-rank, and the rank of the covariate varies from observation to observation within the data set.
-Furthermore, although the additive form of \eqref{imaizumi} has reduced the model complexity, simultaneously estimating $D R$ unknown multivariate functions, $g_{d,r}$'s, remains a challenging problem.
-For example, given a $64\times 64\times 64$ 3D-image covariate ($p_1=p_2=p_3=64$), we need to estimate $3R$ unknown 64-dimensional functions, which will lead to the curse of dimensionality.
-This aligns with a finding, from \citet{imaizumi2016doubly}, that the asymptotic convergence rate of this model grows exponentially with $\max_d{p_d}$.
-Finally, this model is difficult to interpret since the nonlinear modeling is directly built upon the CP representation of the covariates, which may not be unique \citep{stegeman2007kruskal}.
-Therefore, although these existing nonlinear models demonstrate successes in certain applications, they suffer from the curse of dimensionality and possess weak interpretability.
+Therefore, although these existing nonlinear models demonstrate successes in certain applications, they suffer from the curse of dimensionality and/or possess weak interpretability.
 In this article, we propose an alternative that addresses both of these issues.
 Our proposed model extends the low-rank tensor linear model developed by \citet{Zhou-Li-Zhu13}, which we briefly describe as follows.
-Given a vector covariate $\brm{z}\in\mathbb{R}^{p_0}$, a tensor covariate $\brm{X}\in\mathbb{R}^{p_1\times p_2\times \cdots\times p_D}$, and a response variable $y\in\mathcal{Y}\subseteq\mathbb{R}$, \citet{Zhou-Li-Zhu13} proposed a generalized tensor linear model through a predetermined link function $g$
+Given a vector covariate $\brm{z}\in\mathbb{R}^{p_0}$, a tensor covariate $\brm{X}\in\mathbb{R}^{p_1\times p_2\times \cdots\times p_D}$ and a response variable $y\in\mathcal{Y}\subseteq\mathbb{R}$, \citet{Zhou-Li-Zhu13} proposed a generalized tensor linear model through a predetermined link function $g$: